Article Updated August 1, 2018.

 It can be difficult to get into an apartment with bad credit, but there are a handful of things you can do to improve your approval chances.
 Use the seven tips below to help you get into that apartment or house you’ve been eyeing.

-Large management companies are less likely to consider applicants with bad credit, so you’ll want to look for a landlord who has a small operation—who maybe owns just a few units or properties.
+Large management companies are less likely to consider applicants with bad credit, so you’ll want to look for a landlord or property manager who has a small operation—who maybe owns just a few units or properties.

 “They’re a lot more open to considering special considerations,” Papale says.
 Large management companies are unlikely to make exceptions because that opens them up to the possibility of getting sued if someone in a similar situation applies for an apartment and is denied, Papale says.